 But he must ask in faith without any doubting, for the one who doubts is like the surf of the sea, driven and tossed by the wind.

 (a) Ask in faith.
 The only condition for receiving is believing (Matt.
 21:22, Mark 11:24).
-Faith does not mean saying the right words or confessing your sins.
-To have faith is to be confident of your Father’s goodness towards you (1 John 5:14).
+Faith is not wishful thinking, and asking in faith does not mean saying the right words or praying a special prayer or confessing your sins.
+Asking in faith is being confident of your Father’s goodness towards you (1 John 5:14).
+It is resting in his love knowing that your heavenly Father has great dreams and good gifts for you (Jer.
+29:11, Jas.
+1:17).
 See also the inskrywing for Faith.

 (c) The surf of the sea.
-The one who doubts has the mind of a storm-tossed sea.
+The one who doubts and wavers in uncertainty has a mind like a storm-tossed sea.

 For that man ought not to expect that he will receive anything from the Lord,